 One of the best things you can do to help your case is ask your doctor to fill out a function form.
 However, it can be much (much!) more helpful if these are signed by an Acceptable Medical Source.
 If your function form is filled out by someone who is not an Acceptable Medical Source, you can ask them if they have a supervising MD who can co-sign your medical forms.

 💜 What if I have more than one doctor?

 If you have more than one doctor, you can have one who is an acceptable medical source and one who is not.
-However, if they do not agree about how disabled you are, Social Security will pay attention to the acceptable medical source and the other doctor may be ignored.
+As long as both doctor’s write generally similar things about how severe your symptoms are and how disabled you are.

 💜 What happens if I have the wrong kind of doctor?

 It is extremely important that at least one of your doctors is an Acceptable Medical Source.
 Ideally, this will be the main doctor that supports your application and is willing to work with you and complete disability paperwork for you.